 (I’m not one for long drawn out stories, but this one poured out)

 For months we have retreated (isolated) in the name of a public health emergency.
 During that time, I have stayed home for the most part.
 I was ill with a severe respiratory illness.
 The days have been long and tedious, with continuous remote learning and homeschool instruction.
-Being a ‘nana,’ I wouldn’t have signed up for this, but the kids are in my care.
+Being a ‘nana,’ I wouldn’t have signed up to teach remotely, but the kids are in my care.
 I did what had to do.

 When the kids finish their lesson, they run out the door to play in the sunshine.
 Once I am alone, my thoughts scatter, and I find things have mentally shifted.
 Gone are the worrying days of raising my kids.
 They are grown and living in their choices, be it good or bad.
 Now, I work to stay calm in patience in raising grandkids.
 How did I get here, and am I suited for this task?